dwrobel/flatcam/README.md

 =================================================

+29.10.2019

+- a bug fix in Geometry Object
+- fixed some missing properties in Tool Calculators

 28.10.2019

 - in Tools: Paint, NCC and Copper Fill, when using the Area Selection, now the selected aras will stay drawn as markers until the user click RMB